aswin402/Web_exm1/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🙏 Acknowledgements

+This project was inspired by and built with reference to a tutorial by [Traversy Media](https://www.youtube.com/c/TraversyMedia).
+The original tutorial can be found [here](https://www.youtube.com/watch?v=HXYZxVbWkjc).

+Significant modifications and additions have been made, including a transition to SCSS, additional styling, and the integration of AI-powered features.

 ## 📄 License